josepablocam/josepablocam.github.io/src/content/home/about.md

 # About me

-I'm a first year Computer Science Ph.D. student at MIT, advised by Martin Rinard.
+I'm a second year Computer Science Ph.D. student at MIT, advised by Martin Rinard.

 Before coming here, I completed my M.S. in Computer Science at NYU,